Photos of rural France - The countryside of Lorraine near Sion © French Moments

 Spring in the Sundgau © French Moments

-These survivors of urban development and the drift from the land are a timeless glimpse of the rural history of France.
+These survivors of urban development and the drift from the land offer a timeless glimpse of France’s rural history.

 The local markets